Table of Contents

 - Relatively expensive process

-- Not decorative (xray/black matte finish)
+- Not decorative (gray/black matte finish)

 - Limited intrinsic corrosion resistance (post-oxidation step often added)